danielatk/minesweeper-helper/README.md

 https://stackoverflow.com/questions/24577024/install-chrome-extension-not-in-the-store

 ## Usage
-Currently this extension will save the board of any minesweeper.online game currently active in CSV format.
+Currently this extension will save the board of any minesweeper.online game currently active in plain text.
--1 indicates unopened cells, while all other numbers indicate the number of mines adjacent to the opened cell.
+Format is compatible with JSMinesweeper board exports (https://github.com/DavidNHill/JSMinesweeper)

 ## Contact
 My profile in minesweeper.online: https://minesweeper.online/player/11626743